Oak Park Temple Clergy

 Randy and his famly have been members of the Temple for 20 years.
 Randy is currently on his fifth tour of the Board including: serving as the VP without Portfolio; Echad al Echad co-chair for the first six or seven years; a member of Fundraising and Communications Committees; and on two past Auction committees.
 He has also been a Bagel Boy for 19 years.

-Randy’s wife Karen and daughters Rachel and Michael were all Bat Mitzvahed at OPT, and their daughters were involved in Youth Group.
+Randy’s wife Karen and children Rachel and Michael were all B’nai Mitzvahed at OPT, and their kids were involved in Youth Group.
 Their son Michael was a Madrich in Sunday School and a camp counselor.
 Michael will be student teaching at a local high school in Fall 2017.
 Rachel participated during college in AmeriCorps with underprivileged kids and upon graduation from UW Madison spent two years in the Peace Corps in Madagascar.
 Rachel enters her combined two-year Nursing and Master’s Program this fall.
 Karen has spent time on the Board, Worship Committee, Membership Committee, Torah Study, a Silent Auction committee and is currently co-chair of the new Caring Committee.

 Women of Oak Park Temple